AtlantaL/Calgary-Property-Assessment-Statistical-Analysis/README.md

 **Date:** Fall 2020

+### What's in this repository?

-This repository contains the statistical analysis section for our Calgary Property Assessment project.
-The entire statistical analysis is conducted through RStudio, showcasing a combination of:
+This repository contains the statistical analysis section for our Calgary Property Assessment project, which is conducted in RStudio.
+The goal is to see if there are any notable differences in property assessment prices from changes attributed to oil price change, population growth, and crime rate in Calgary.

+### Procedures

 - Simple linear models
 - Assumption testing